Basketball Reference Blog

 Posted by Vivek Singh on October 27, 2023

-NBA has come a long way from it’s early stages where a team’s offense was usually built around it’s big men.
-While the perimeter-oriented game has been a part of NBA offences since a long time, it has never been as important as in the today’s game.
-Most offences in the modern NBA are designed to exploit the 2 most efficient shots in basketball- the layup/dunk and the 3 point shot.
-So it shouldn’t surprise anyone that some of the best 3 point shooters of all time play the modern NBA.
-Today we are going to have a look at a list of players who made the most 3 point shots in an NBA game.
+The NBA has come a long way from its early stages where a team’s offense was usually built around its big men.
+While the perimeter-oriented game has been a part of NBA offenses for a long time, it has never been as important as in today’s game.
+Most offenses in the modern NBA are designed to exploit the two most efficient shots in basketball- the layup/dunk and the three-point shot.
+So, it shouldn’t surprise anyone that some of the best three-point shooters of all time play in the modern NBA.
+Today we are going to look at a list of players who have made the most three-point shots in an NBA game.

 Photo of Klay Thompson